Is It Selfish to Sleep Coach? A Baby Sleep Expert Responds

 Our Babies Need Sleep

 Sleep is a learned skill.
-Sleep skills are not something that babies are born with, rather it is a learned skill that we as parents need to teach our children.
-Just as we teach our children to eat, walk and use a potty!
+Sleep skills are not something that babies are born with.
+It is a learned skill that we need to teach our children, just like eating, walking and using a potty!

 Many parents become accustomed to their children’s sleep patterns and routines, but that doesn’t mean that they are healthy or conducive to quality sleep.
 We all agree sleep is important and the proof is living with a well-rested, well-napped baby.
 There is also a significant difference in the lives of mom and dad when all the children sleep well at night.